Exabyte-io/documentation/docs/properties/non-scalar/overview.md

-# Array Properties
+# Non-Scalar Properties

-Important array-like properties that can emerge from a Material computation are the [internal stress tensor](tensorial/stress-tensor.md) and the [inter-atomic forces](tensorial/atomic-forces.md).
-The former is computed in the form of a matrix, whereas the latter is presented as separate vectors.
-One vector exists for each atom present in the structure, describing the net force acting upon it due to the bonding interactions originating from all other atoms.
+The non-scalar properties which cannot be expressed as a singular numerical value occur most notably in the form of **Arrays** of numbers, including both **Vectors** and **Matrices**, and under the form of traceable **Dispersion Curves** which can be visualized graphically.
+We review these categories of non-scalar properties in the forthcoming sections linked below.

 # Dispersion Curves

-Examples of dispersion curves which are routinely encountered in materials science computations include those describing the [electronic bandstructure](dispersion/bandstructure.md) and [phonon lattice vibrations](dispersion/phonons.md) of the material.
-The [Density of States](dispersion/dos.md) pertaining to both of these dispersion properties can also be calculated and displayed graphically.
+Examples of dispersion curves which are routinely encountered in materials science computations include those describing the [electronic bandstructure](bandstructure.md) and [phonon lattice vibrations](phonons.md) of the material.
+The [Density of States](dos.md) pertaining to both of these dispersion properties can also be calculated and displayed graphically.

+# Matrix Properties

+An important Matrix-like property that can emerge from a Material computation is the [internal stress tensor](stress-tensor.md).

-# Structural Properties
+# Vector Properties

-Descriptive Structural Properties pertaining to the individual [atoms](structural/atomic.md), to the [Bravais Lattice](structural/lattice.md), and to the overall [Crystal Structure](structural/final-structure.md) of the material under consideration are reviewed and described in their respective documentation pages.
+Vectors describe primarily those properties of the material related to its **structure**.
+For this reason, we have grouped such vector properties under three separate categories, in relation to each of the [Atomic](atomic.md), [Lattice](lattice.md) and [Crystal Structure](final-structure.md) aspects of the material's description.
+They are reviewed and described in their respective documentation pages.